danielhrisca/asammdf/README.md

 optional dependencies needed for exports

 * h5py : for HDF5 export
-* scipy : for Matlab v4 and v5 .mat export
 * hdf5storage : for Matlab v7.3 .mat export
 * fastparquet : for parquet export